All Episodes

 And it is dribbling out.

-David Ignatius writing columns now about it, the Washington Post.
+David Ignatius writing columns now about it, The Washington Post.

-This is gonna cause heads to roll.
+This is going to cause heads to roll.

-The White House has been lying, the State Department has been even lying a couple of days, the CIA trying to fall on the sword.
+The State Department has been even lying a couple of the CIA trying to fall on the sword.

-All this was was a spontaneously combustible protest.
+All this was a spontaneously combustible protest.

-Now, YouTube video got everybody all upset.
+It was just that YouTube video, that YouTube video got everybody all upset.

-Today, Jennifer Griffin is back.
+Fox News, today Jennifer Griffin is back.

-We learned yesterday that the ambassador himself had sent cables in August, warning the White House and the State Department and everybody else that Al-Qaeda was amassing.
+We learned yesterday that the ambassador himself had sent cables in August warning the White House and the State Department and everybody else that al-Qaeda was amassing.

-Al Qaeda was assembling.
+Al-Qaeda was assembling.

 They were rehearsing.